Updated on August 25th, 2020

 Although some people may just think it’s cute or funny, the “wine mom” culture normalizes alcoholism for women and tells moms that they need wine to handle life with kids.
 In a sense, pouring a glass of wine is like saying, “Wow, this is hard” without having to admit that you’re struggling.

-The Hidden Dangers of “Wine Mom” Culture
+What Are the Hidden Dangers of “Wine Mom” Culture?

 Casual boozing is a common practice and wine bars, wineries, or even just the living room of a friend’s house are typical places where people gather to drink, socialize, and hang out.
 In recent years, the “wine mom” culture and casual day-drinking have become an accepted norm for many parents.
 However, this behavior comes with several hidden dangers.